mindersec/minder/deployment/helm/README.md

 helm install minder config/helm/minder-0.1.0.tgz
 ```

-Note that the helm chart does not specify a namespace, so minder will be
+Note that the helm chart does not specify a namespace, so Minder will be
 installed in the namespace specified by your current Kubernetes context.